sendgrid/docs/source/Integrate/Tutorials/PieSync/PieSync_partner_form.md

 Select your apps
 {% endanchor %}

-Select Sendgrid and the app you would like to sync it with from within the PieSync application.
+Select Sendgrid and the app you would like to sync with from within the PieSync application.

 {% anchor h2 %}
-Authorise your apps
+Authorize your apps
 {% endanchor %}

-To authorise, simply follow the steps as described below and make sure you meet the requirements to be able to sync.
-We need your API key.
+To authorize, follow the steps as described and make sure you have your [API Key]({{root_url}}/User_Guide/Settings/api_keys.html) before getting started.

 ** SENDGRID IMAGE 1 **

-If you already authorized SendGrid account(s) in the past or in any other PieSync integration, you'll be able to skip the first part of the authorization and choose from your CONNECTED ACCOUNTS.
+If you have already authorized SendGrid account(s) in the past or have another PieSync integration, you can skip the first part of the authorization and choose from your **Conncted Accounts**.

 ** SENDGRID IMAGE 2 **